wrdsb/cosmos/libs/pings-ui/README.md

-# pings
+# pings-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test pings` to execute the unit tests.
+Run `nx test pings-ui` to execute the unit tests.